7assanQ/GameJam2023/README.md

 ---

-**check how the game looks like** lick on the link then click on View raw [gameplay.mp4](media/gameplay.mp4)
+**check how the game looks like**
+- click on the link then click on View raw [gameplay.mp4](media/gameplay.mp4)

 ---